 Getting an Interview

-I applied through a staffing agency and the process took 2 days - interviewed at SolidWorks in June 2008.
+I applied through a staffing agency.
+The process took 2 days.
+I interviewed at SolidWorks (Madison, WI) in June 2008.

 - Suppose you were to implement the dynamic spell checker in Word, you know the one that puts a squiggly line under misspelled words.
 The way it's observed working, it will flag a word immediately when it detects a misspelling.
 Start typing "Hell" and if you put an "i" instead of an "o", it will flag it.
 At a higher level, how would you implement this?
 What sort of data structures might you use?
 How would they be pieced together?
 Answer Question